 Remember to measure the diameter of your circle after each round to determine when you've reached the size that you want.
-In my example, I reached the 4½ inch diameter after five rounds of double crochet.
-You could continue with additional rounds until you reach your diameter.
-Then it's time to move onto the body of the hat.
+In our example, we reached the 4½" diameter after five rounds of double crochet.
+You could continue with additional rounds until you reach your diameter, then it's time to move onto the body of the hat.

 Crochet the Body of the Hat

 You'll create the hat's body by continuing to create rounds but without any increasing.
 You'll simply crochet one stitch in each stitch from the round below, adding rows until you reach the length (from crown to bottom row) that you desire.